philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ```
 We jsut used ternary operator to check if the check passes.
 If true `hasChanged` is set to true, if not nothing happens.

-At the end of the iteration, we initially just returne dthe newly constructed state, but now, we are gong to check if the `hasChanged` flag is true to determine which state to send back.
+At the end of the iteration, we initially just returned the newly constructed state, but now, we are going to check if the `hasChanged` flag is true to determine which state to send back.
 If the flag is true we send the newly constructed state `nextState`, if false we send the original state:

 ```js
 // src/combineReducers.js